 - Cold water

-- Rice vinegar: or substitute with white vinegar
+- Rice Vinegar: or substitute with white vinegar or apple cider vinegar.

-- White granulated sugar: or substitute with honey, brown sugar or cane sugar.
+- White granulated sugar: or substitute with honey, brown sugar or cane sugar but make sure to dissolve it fully.

-In the meantime, prepare an ice bath for your eggs.
-Once the eggs are cooked, remove and transfer to ice bath.
+- Prepare an ice bath for your eggs.
+Once the eggs are cooked, remove and transfer to ice bath to stop the cooking process.

-Carefully crack and peel your eggs.
-Place them in a small resealable container.
+- Carefully crack and peel your eggs with the back of a spoon.
+Place them into a small deep container or mason jar.

-In a small bowl, whisk together your marinade ingredients in a small pot.
-Bring it to boil and then simmer for 5 minutes uncovered.
-Allow this broth to cool down until it's cool to touch to prevent your eggs from cooking further.
+- In a small bowl, whisk together the marinade ingredients in a small pot.
+Bring it to boil on medium-high heat and then simmer on low heat for 5 minutes uncovered.
+Remove the broth off heat to cool down completely.

 Storage

-This soy sauce eggs will last up to 4 days stored in an airtight container in the fridge.
+- Leftovers will last up to 4 days stored in an airtight container in the marinade in the refrigerator.

 📖 Recipe